SzilviaDeahl/practice-at-home/README.md

 ```
 When I call the `replace` function
 And the given word does not exists in any lines
-Then the user receives a notification
+Then I receive a notification
 And the notification states that the given word does not exist
 ```